Preview

 • Copy gradient value or full property

-• Clean, production-ready code
+• Clean production-ready code

 • Standard CSS3 syntax

-• Works in all modern browsers
+• Works in modern browsers

-✨ Presets & Inspiration
+Presets and Inspiration

 • 12 beautiful gradient presets

-• Sunset, ocean, cosmic themes
+• Sunset, ocean, and cosmic themes

 • Random gradient generator